 Today, Mexico City is one of the largest and most populated cities in the world.
 But before it became what it is now, it was the old Aztec capital and was built by the Spanish during the 16th century.
 There are five Aztec temples in the city wherein most of the ruins are still evident until today.
 There were also cathedrals and other public buildings that were established during this time.
 Because of its history and urban and rural structures that were evidence of its colonial past, this was included in the list of UNESCO World Heritage Sites in Mexico.

-Monte Alban and it surrounding structures – pyramids, artificial mounds, terraces, canals, and dams – were carved out from the mountains.
+Monte Alban and its surrounding structures – pyramids, artificial mounds, terraces, canals, and dams – were carved out from the mountains.
 With a history of inhabitants dating to over 1,500 years ago, it serves as a symbol of a sacred topography.
 Thus, it was recognized into the list of UNESCO World Heritage Sites in Mexico.
 Its nearby city of Oaxaca was also included in the list for its showcase of Spanish colonial town planning.

-This city was founded in the early 16th century at the foot of Popocatepetl volcano.
+This city was founded in the early 16th century at the foot of the Popocatepetl volcano.
 Since then, most of the religious structures and buildings in the city had been preserved.
-Among these structures are 16th- to 17th-century cathedral, old archbishop’s palace and houses covered in wall tiles.
+Among these structures are 16th- to a 17th-century cathedral, old archbishop’s palace and houses covered in wall tiles.
 These structures also provide a great example of the fusion of American and European styles.

-This is the best example of Mayan civilization during the classical period.
+This is the best example of the Mayan civilization during the classical period.
 The city of Palenque was at its height during the AD 500 and 700.
 The buildings are all about excellent craftsmanship while the sculpted reliefs provide an image of the Mayan mythology.
-This city is one of the best places to go to if you want to get a glimpse of the creative genius of the Mayan civilization.
+This city is one of the best places to go if you want to get a glimpse of the creative genius of the Mayan civilization.

 The city of Teotihuacan is considered holy in Mexico since they believe this is the place where the gods were created.
 It was built sometime during the 1st and 7th centuries AD.
 The most notable feature when you visit this city, one of the UNESCO World Heritage Sites in Mexico, is the gigantic monuments that showcase symbolic principles and geometric patterns.
 The city was also considered as one of the most powerful cultural centers in Mesoamerica.